Home > Web Tips and Articles

 TIP # 4

-Choose an ISP that offers a virus scan service on all the email that is sent to you.
-This service will delete all messages that have viruses or worms attached to them and send a notice to you and the sender that the email didn't get through because of a virus.
-The best way to avoid getting infected with a virus is to make sure that the virus never gets near your computer. www.indo.net.id offers this service free of charge to its customers in Indonesia.
+Choose an email service like Gmail that offers a robust virus scan service on all the email that is sent to you.
+This service will delete all messages that have viruses or worms attached to them and send a notice to you and the sender that the email didn't get through to your inbox because of a virus, or filter those suspicious emails into a Spam/Bulk folder.
+The best way to avoid getting infected with a virus is to make sure that the virus never gets near your computer.
+Spam/Virus filtering should be standard feature of all reputable email services and hosting companies.

 TIP # 5

-Teach all the staff in your company that use computers (as well as your children at home) how to scan for viruses on the computer and backup diskettes.
-If you have had virus infections in the past, the chances are that your backup disks are also infected and need to be scanned for viruses.
-Better be safe than sorry and have all your staff scan any backup discs they have, once their virus definition files have been updated.
+Teach all the staff in your company that use computers (as well as your children at home) how to scan for viruses on the computer and flash drives/backup drives/discs.
+If you have had virus infections in the past, the chances are that your backup drives/disks are also infected and need to be scanned for viruses.
+Better be safe than sorry and have all your staff scan any backup discs they have, once your virus detection software has been updated.

 TIP # 6

-Pay attention to your computer, if it starts doing very strange things, or the software doesn't function in the normal manner, there is a good chance that your computer has become infected with a virus.
-STOP your work, and investigate before it gets any worse.
-Run your virus scan.
-If you can't find the virus and know you have recent virus dat files ... contact your computer repair/maintenance company to see if they can help you.
+Pay attention to your computer!
+If it starts doing very strange things, or the software doesn't function in the normal manner, there is a good chance that your computer has become infected with a virus or worm.
+STOP your work, and run all your anti-virus/malware software to investigate what's going on before it gets any worse.
+If you can't find the virus, be sure you've got the most up to date virus definition files by updating your anti-virus software.
+If you can't find/resolve the problem, contact your computer repair/maintenance company to ask for their assistance.

 TIP # 7